sarjot-singh/HangMan/README.md

 # HangMan

-Unique code that runs the entire game with one function call throughout multiple files of code.
-The code is flexible and new elements can be added.
+Unique code with structured organization that runs the entire game with one function call even with multiple files of code.

 ## Getting Started